Szeg\H{o} and Widom theorems for finite codimensional subalgebras of a class of uniform algebras: Invertibility of Toeplitz operators: some preliminary lemmas

 \section{Invertibility of Toeplitz operators: some preliminary lemmas}

 We begin by noting that most of the arguments given here will work in the full setting of a finite (connected) Riemann surface, but one needs to modify the instances involving the Green's function (e.g., arguments given in Subsection \ref{FactorizationSection}).
 Thus, for simplicity, we instead consider the underlying domain to be a $\tau$-holed planar domain.
+In this subsection, details on the Green's function for planar domains are reproduced largely from \cite{AbrahamseToeplitz} and \cite{Fisher}.